swarnava-96/DNA-Sequence-Cassifier-using-NLP/README.md

 ### Goal: In this project,the aim is to apply Machine Learning Classification algorithms on chimpanzee, human and dog gene sequences dataset that can predict genes function based on DNA sequence (coding sequence) alone.

 ### About the Data set:
+Three datasets were used for three different projects, one for human,one for dog and the other for chimpanzee.
+All the datasets have two features namely sequence and class.
+The datsets are in text format and present in this repository.

 ### About the project:
+After loading the data set the initial step was to perform K-mer counting and converting the sequences into specific length of six and converting into lower case.
+All the kmers were joined to form a paragraph and Bag of Words were applied to convert words into vectors.
+Finally, Multinomial Naive Bayes algorithm was applied on the training data and predicted on the test data.
+Model was evaluated using accuracy score, classification report and confusion matrix.

 ### Treating DNA sequence as a "language", otherwise known as k-mer counting
 A challenge that remains is that none of these above methods results in vectors of uniform length, and that is a requirement for feeding data to a classification or regression algorithm.
 So with the above methods you have to resort to things like truncating sequences or padding with "n" or "0" to get vectors of uniform length.